By Adam Smith, 21st Century

 If you’ve never read anything about the monetary system in Canada the best place to start is right here.

 It’s a short read, but the gist of it is, the vast majority of the money supply in Canada is created when private banks make loans.
 Yes, whether a credit card, business loan, line of credit, or mortgage, when that bank gives you that money it is not the savings of other depositors, it is not the bank’s money, it is not some percentage of some commodity like gold or a percentage of central bank reserves, it is simply numbers typed into a computer and PRESTO, new digital money you can spend.
+Almost all the money in the economy started as a loan.
+And as strange as it may sound to those unfamiliar with how money is created, just as extending a loan creates money out of thin air, paying back a loan destroys money, it disappears into that same air from whence it came!
+All that is left is the interest paid to the bank.

-The power to create money at will puts private banks at the center of the economy.
+The power to create de facto money at will puts private banks at the center of the economy.
 If money is the lifeblood of the economy, banks are the heart pumping it through.
 History is replete with instances of this immense power being abused by fraudsters, and Canada is no exception.
 Even in the current era of relative stability and lack of fraud, the power wielded by our banks gives them both economic and political clout and the ability to ensure the economy remains a wealth vacuum for the elite.

 I don’t want to delve into the intricacies of the monetary system, while this paper gets into some technical details, mostly it is debunking the history of what actually happened, so you can enjoy the paper without being intimately knowledgeable of the monetary system.
 But there is some basic terminology I should probably give context.